wp-plugins/get-user-custom-field-values/readme.txt

 == Changelog ==

+= 2.7.1 =
+* Change widget_body() to return widget content instead of echoing it, to fix widget display
+* Update widget version to 006

+= 2.7 =
+* Add check to prevent execution of code if file is directly accessed
+* Update widget version to 005
+* Update widget framework to 007
+    * Prevent output of anything if there is no widget_body() output
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Add 'Domain Path' directive to top of main plugin file
+* Discontinue use of explicit pass-by-reference for objects
+* Remove ending PHP close tag
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Move screenshots into repo's assets directory

 = 2.6 =
 * Attempt to return user object field value if no custom fields values found and field name matches user object field name
 * Add filter 'c2c_get_user_custom-user_field_proxy' to prevent accessing user object fields